emredogan7/online-data-stream-classification/results.md

 ## Observing the Effect of Number of Features:
-In order to observe the effect of feature numbers in terms of evaluation metrics, a controlled experiment is set up.
+In order to observe the effect of feature numbers in terms of evaluation results, a controlled experiment is set up.

 While keeping the number of classes constant (2 in our case), different number of features are chosen to observe its effect on the prediction performance.